orryv/x-string/codex.md

 *The test file goes here*
 ---

-When done run "composer test" and you'll see some issues.
+When done run "composer test" (which runs both "compose-docs-tests" and "php vendor/bin/phpunit") and if PHPUnit reported issues, fix them.

 Fix these issues by fixing the code (the tests should be fine).
 Never update test files themselves in the tests/docs/ folder,